staempfli/magento2-code-generator/README.md

 ### Option2: Using Composer

-Install locally on your project:
+Install globally on your system with the following command:

 ```
-composer require "staempfli/magento2-code-generator":"~1.0"
+composer global require "staempfli/magento2-code-generator"
 ```

-Or install globally on your system with the following command:

-    composer global require "staempfli/magento2-code-generator"

-Just make sure you have the composer bin dir in your PATH.
+Just make sure you have the composer `bin` dir in your `$PATH`.
 The default value is `~/.composer/vendor/bin/`

+Note: if you have dependency problems with other projects installed globally, we recommend you to use [consolidation/cgr](https://github.com/consolidation/cgr)

 ## Usage